virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/deep-learning-theory/deep-learning-theory.md

 [1](https://developers.google.com/machine-learning/crash-course/training-neural-networks/best-practices), [2](https://hackernoon.com/8-deep-learning-best-practices-i-learned-about-in-2017-700f32409512), [3](https://towardsdatascience.com/10-things-to-think-about-before-starting-to-code-your-deep-neural-network-65094a1e7c08), [4](https://towardsdatascience.com/how-to-increase-the-accuracy-of-a-neural-network-9f5d1c6f407d), [5](https://www.reddit.com/r/MachineLearning/comments/abj1mc/d_notes_on_why_deep_neural_networks_are_able_to/), [6](https://www.reddit.com/r/MachineLearning/comments/abj1mc/d_notes_on_why_deep_neural_networks_are_able_to/), [7](http://karpathy.github.io/neuralnets/), [8](https://medium.com/cracking-the-data-science-interview/a-gentle-introduction-to-neural-networks-for-machine-learning-d5f3f8987786).

 ### Convolutional Neural Networks

+The most used kind of Neural Network to deal with images and videos.
+They are thought to be less computationally expensive than vanilla Neural Networks (sharing wheight among the layers) and have other useful features that help in dealing with 2D images or videos.

 _First look (in order):_
 - [Here](http://cs231n.github.io/convolutional-networks/)'s your reference, love it!
 - [Here](https://ujjwalkarn.me/2016/08/11/intuitive-explanation-convnets/) is an awesome deep explanation.